aquilesC/aquiles.me/content/essays/LinkedIn/_ Never stop improving.md

 status: draft
 published_on: None
 ---
-📚 I like learning new things all the time.
+📚 I like learning.
+I hate exams, though.
 And the best source are each iteration of what I'm trying to achieve, or past mistakes.

 It took me a while to realize that many people don't try to become better, don't try to learn from one iteration to the next.
 They somehow lack a degree of self-awareness of their daily achievements.